sanjoy/DietLISP/README.rst

 and functions into one unified concept but are more restrictive than *fexprs*.

-I'd like to describe a semi-operative as *a hook into the denotational semantics of the interpreter*.
+I like to describe a semi-operative as *a hook into the denotational semantics of the interpreter*.
 You see, in a regular lisp, functions don't directly influence the interpreter and macros are hooks into the *parser*.
 Semi-operatives go a little deeper and we get a macro-function hybrid.

-An operative, like a macro, gets the bits of AST it has been invoked with, and (unlike a macro) the environment where it was invoked.
+A semi-operative, like a macro, gets the bits of AST it has been invoked with, and (unlike a macro) the environment where it was invoked.
 It has access to functions that evaluate an AST in a specific environment (``eval`` and ``eval*``), and functions to extend the environment (``add-binding``).
-The result of the operative invocation is the value (rather, the *domain value*) the interpreter gets by executing the semi-operative.
-I think it is useful to think of operatives as hooks that arbitrarily map program phrases into domain values.
+The result of the semi-operative invocation is the value (rather, the *domain value*) the interpreter gets by executing the semi-operative.
+I think it is useful to think of semi-operatives as hooks that arbitrarily map program phrases into domain values.

 As an example of what this makes possible, look at ``samples/SimpleOperatives.dlisp``::

-  ;; The #builtin# directives return an operative defined inside the
+  ;; The #builtin# directives return an semi-operative defined inside
-     interpreter in Haskell.  global-bind binds them to the global lexical scope.
+     the interpreter in Haskell.  global-bind binds them to the global lexical scope.
   (global-bind let (#builtin# #let#))
   (global-bind eval (#builtin# #eval#))